jckenny59/cdf_2023/docs/getting_started.md

 #### CEM
 (Windows only)

-Download the CEM_180 from [here](https://github.com/computational-structural-design/CEM).
+Download the CEM_180 from the [CEM repository](https://github.com/computational-structural-design/CEM).
+After the download copy the folders **CEM** and **NLoptNet** (Downloads\CEM-master\CEM_180\CEM_180_Rhino6_GHPlugin) and paste those into your Grasshopper Plugins folder.
-After the download, copy the folder CEM and the folder NLoptNet (Downloads\CEM-master\CEM_180\CEM_180_Rhino6_GHPlugin) and paste those into your Grasshopper Plugins folder.
-You can reach the Grasshopper Plugins folder via the Rhino command line by entering "GrasshopperFolders" and selecting "Components".
+You can reach the Grasshopper Plugins folder via the Rhino command line by entering "GrasshopperFolders" and selecting "Components" or in Grasshopper from File > Special Folders > Components Folder.

 ### 3. Cloning the Course Repository